Bookstore Glossary Library Links News Publications Timeline Virtual Israel Experience

 Discovery of Secret Aluminum Factory

-It was reported that Iran has a secret facility run by the Iran Alumina Company near the city of Jajarm that has been producing aluminum powder, which is a key ingredient in solid-fuel propellants used to launch missiles.
-Reuters reviewed a letter believed to have been written in 2017 addressed to Ayatollah Ali Khamenei from a Revolutionary Guards commander whose brother is considered the father of Iran’s missile program.
-Mohammad Tehrani Moghadam described the Jajarm facility as a “project to produce missile fuel from metal powder” and said it played a significant role in “improving the country's self-sufficiency in the production of solid fuel for missiles” (Reuters, June 24, 2020).
+It was reported that Iran has a secret facility run by the Iran Alumina Company near Jajarm that has been producing aluminum powder, a key ingredient in solid-fuel propellants used to launch missiles.
+Reuters reviewed a letter that was believed to have been written in 2017 and addressed to Ayatollah Ali Khamenei by a Revolutionary Guard commander whose brother is considered the father of Iran’s missile program.
+Mohammad Tehrani Moghadam described the Jajarm facility as a “project to produce missile fuel from metal powder.”
+He said it played a significant role in “improving the country's self-sufficiency in the production of solid fuel for missiles” (Reuters, June 24, 2020).

 Iran Unveils New Missiles